 Why demand patterns matter

 When many moves target the same windows, start times bunch and first-load access becomes harder to secure.
-This reduces early arrival certainty and raises the chance that a delay at one address ripples into the next.
-Demand clusters also strain loading bays, lifts, and kerbside access, so short overruns can block the next slot.
-Flexibility—choosing midweek days, wider arrival windows, and backup access options—improves reliability because crews can route around congestion and adjust to building rules without missing critical slots.
-When demand tightens, it changes timing and pricing on London moves.
+That reduces early-arrival certainty and increases the chance that a delay at one address ripples into the next.
+Demand clusters also put pressure on loading bays, lifts and kerbside access, so even short overruns can block the following slot.
+Flexibility, such as choosing midweek days, wider arrival windows and backup access options, improves reliability because crews can route around congestion and adapt to building rules without missing critical timings.
+When demand tightens, it also changes timing and pricing on London moves.

 Typical London demand cycle